 Weighing in at a mere 504g, an inner Gore-tex lining keeps toes dry, and recycled materials in the upper go some way to salving your sustainability concerns.
 On the downside, RRP is relatively forceful for a dedicated speed-walking boot, and Hoka OneOne's own instructions warn not to 'operate vehicles' or 'navigate stairs' while wearing the boots – so Crib Goch is right out.
 And the design and colourways isn't Overall, the Hoka OneOne TenNine Hike GTX are innovative, eye-catching, and deliver an enormously plush ride as promised.
 No all-rounder, but as a dedicated fast-tracker, these are perfect.

-Read more: head to our Hoka OneOne TenNine Hike GTX review or head to our Hoka One One TenNine Hike GTX vs Columbia Facet 45 comparison.
+Head to our Hoka OneOne TenNine Hike GTX review to find out more, or check out our Hoka One One TenNine Hike GTX vs Columbia Facet 45 article to see how these two unusual looking designs compare.

 The Hanwag Banks Winter GTX boots are immediately recognisable as being based on the Hanwag Banks pattern, offering a robust and relatively traditional walking boot platform.
 That's no bad thing, the nubuck upper offering excellent durability but relatively low weight, and a traditional mountain boot sole that'll grip mud, rock and snow equally well.